pumPCin/NoHello/README.md

 ## Usage

-### KernelSU & APatch users:
+### KernelSU & KernelSU Next users:
+1. Install ZygiskNext or ReZygisk.
+2. Make sure the unmount setting is enabled for the target app in the Manager.
+3. Disable Umount modules in settings for Manager (if exists).
+4. Disable `Enforce DenyList` in ZygiskNext/ReZygisk settings if there is one.

+### APatch users:
-1. Install ZygiskNext.
+1. Install ZygiskNext or ReZygisk.
-2. Make sure the unmount setting is enabled for the target app in the KernelSU/APatch Manager.
+2. Make sure the unmount setting is enabled for the target app in the Manager.
-3. Disable `Enforce DenyList` in ZygiskNext settings if there is one.
+3. Disable `Enforce DenyList` in ZygiskNext/ReZygisk settings if there is one.

 ### Magisk users:
 1. Update your Magisk to 28.0 or newer for better hiding capabilities. (optional)
-2. Turn on Zygisk in Magisk settings.
+2. Turn on Zygisk in Magisk settings (unrecommended) or install ZygiskNext/ReZygisk.
 3. Turn off `Enforce DenyList` in Magisk settings.
+4. Disable `Enforce DenyList` in ZygiskNext/ReZygisk settings if there is one. (if installed)
-4. Add the target app to the deny list unless you're using a Magisk fork with a white list instead.
+5. Add the target app to the deny list unless you're using a Magisk fork with a white list instead.

-## Whitelisting
+## Whitelisting (0.0.4+)
 You can set the working mode to **whitelist** (instead of the default **blacklist**) by creating an empty regular file `/data/adb/nohello/whitelist`.
 >[!WARNING]
 > Using **Mount Rule System** with **whitelist**, can cause severe overheating & performance issues, due to how MRS being evaluated each time a process spawns.